hackaninstant/Servo-Shutter/README.md

 - D5: Shutter Switch
 - D6: Menu Switch
 - D9: Servo data
-- D10: Opto Isolator of some sort with matching resistor
+- D10: 330 Ohm resistor + TLP127 Opto Isolator
 - A4: SDA on I2C SSD1306
 - A5: SDL on I2C SSD1306
 - 5V: 5V on I2C SSD1306 and power, can be as low as 2.5 volts